 By 1937, there were several dozen women guests at 77 rue de Lourmel.
 Up to 120 dinners were served each day, normally soup plus a main course that included meat plus plenty of bread supplied gratis by a sympathetic baker.

-Mother Maria’s day typically began with a journey to Les Halles to beg food or buy cheaply whatever was not be donated.
+Mother Maria’s day typically began with a journey to the Les Halles market to beg food or buy cheaply whatever was not be donated.
 The cigarette-smoking beggar nun became well known among the stalls.
 She would later return with a sack of bones, fish and overripe fruit and vegetables.

 On rue de Lourmel she had a room beneath the stairs next to the kitchen.
 Here on one occasion a visitor found her collapsed in an arm chair in a state of exhaustion.
 “I can’t go on like this,” she said.
 “I can’t take anything in.
 I’m tired, I’m really tired.
 There have been about 40 people here today, each with his own sorrow and needs.
 I can’t chase them away!”